DeepRank/pdb2sql/docs/source/pdb2sql.pdb2sqlAlchemy.rst

 PDB2SQL Alchemy (beta)
 ======================

-This module is based on `SQLAlchemy`_ that combines sql queries and object oriented programming.
+This module is based on `SQLAlchemy`_ that combines sql queries and object-oriented programming.
 Therfore :class:`~pdb2sql.pdb2sqlAlchemy.pdb2sql_alchemy` works in the same way as :class:`~pdb2sql.pdb2sqlcore.pdb2sql` but returns arrays of objects instead of nested lists.
 It is however a bit slower.